BVisagie/ExtensibleJavaApiAutomationFramework/README.md

-# TA Playground - API Automation for Java
+# API Automation for Java

 The purpose of this Framework is to serve as a functional demo and / or template to be used on projects and / or assist with training.